- Supreme Court Litigation

 - Federal Court Litigation

 Mr. Graifman has over 30 years of experience with complex litigation.
 His background includes serving as Law Clerk to Hon.
-Roger J. Miner at the U.S. Court of Appeals for the Second Circuit and as an associate at one of the nation’s largest law firms.
+Roger J. Miner at the U.S. Court of Appeals for the Second Circuit and as an associate at one of the nation's largest law firms.
 He is top-rated AV-Preeminent by Martindale-Hubbell, based on blind solicitations in the legal industry.
 He has litigated landmark cases, has won victories against regulators, and has prevailed in leading business cases, including rare vacaturs of arbitration awards.
 At the Second Circuit, he previously won six reversals in a row as part of seven consecutive wins there.
 As illustrated by the cases below, he has a record of discerning technical points not immediately apparent to others.
-See section below of judges commending Mr. Graifman.
+See section at end for judges commending Mr. Graifman.